andylongshaw/serverless/readme.md

 The session leaders will provide you with a password for the AWS user you will use to create all your resources.

+The supporting artefacts for the exercises can be found in the public repository https://github.com/andylongshaw/serverless

 # Getting ready

 1. Make sure you can log into the AWS console for the account using the AWS user for your group: \<MyAnimal\>Admin